lizchang617/slate/source/index.html.md

 # Setting Up Slate

 Fork the [Slate](https://github.com/lord/slate) repository on Github by clicking the fork button on the top right corner.
-Open your terminal and run the following command lines
+Open your terminal and run the following command lines.
 To clone and start slate locally, use these command lines:

 ``` shell
 # Clone your forked repository (not our original one) to your hard drive